 Knowing Myself and Becoming Independent

 You can always go to foreign countries for holidays.
 But, living in a foreign country on your own is a different experience altogether.
 You become independent and learn taking care of yourself.
-Honestly, this is something you will hear from anyone who has been to abroad for education (or any other purpose).
-The study abroad experience helped me to know more about myself.
-It was great self-discovery process for me.
+Honestly, this is something you will hear from anyone who has been abroad for education (or any other purpose).
+The study abroad experiences helped me to know more about myself.
+It was a great self-discovery process for me.
 I figured out my strengths and weaknesses.
-I discovered some of my hiddedn talents as well.
-Throughout my stay in abroad, I eveolved mentally, emotionally and socially.
+I discovered some of my hidden talents as well.
+Throughout my stay abroad, I evolved mentally, emotionally and socially.
 The international exposure was very significant in broadening up my mindset and made me self-dependent.
-It challeged my beliefs, reinforced my convictions, and helped me to grow.
+It challenged my beliefs, reinforced my convictions, and helped me to grow.

-Before leaving for UK, I was hardly into cooking.
-After moving staying in abroad for almost 6 years, I have developed cooking as a hobby.
-Besides, I had to take of literally everything like looking and arranging new accommodation, opening bank account, managing finances, visa formalities, managing job and personal life, shopping daily necessities, cooking, washing and ironing clothes, taking care of my own health, travel & holidays and so on.
+Before leaving for the UK, I was hardly into cooking.
+After moving to stay abroad for almost 6 years, I have developed cooking as a hobby.
+Besides, I had to take off literally everything like looking and arranging new accommodation, opening a bank account, managing finances, visa formalities, managing job, and personal life, shopping daily necessities, cooking, washing and ironing clothes, taking care of my own health, travel & holidays and so on.
 I became more rational with my thought process and decision making.
-This sense of responsibility is very much appreciated by the employers.
+This sense of responsibility is very much appreciated by employers.

 Developing People Skills

 I started my career in the hospitality, retail and customer service segments during my student life.
 As part-time jobs, they were mainly intended for taking care of my personal expenses (the studying and accommodation costs were being taken care of through the bank loan).
 But, those part-time jobs helped me to develop important transferrable skills.